moshabbir-dotcom/Portfolio-assessment-2/README.md

 <img src="/assets/images/p2aboutvalidation.png">
 <img src="/assets/images/jsvalidation.png">

-* The website was tested on edge, chrome & safari browsers.
+* The website was tested on edge, chrome & safari browsers without issue.
-* The website was tested on iphone 11, samsung s10+, sony experia and iphone8 mobile phones.
+* The website was tested on iphone 11, samsung s10+, sony experia and iphone8 mobile phones and remianed responsive from mobile 375px through to desktop 1024px.
+Screenshots are demostrated above.
 * People in the acknowledgement section and family/friends were asked to navigate the site and give feedback on any difficulties encountered.
 It is some of their feedback that has informed some of the opportunities.
 Due to the nature of the website the majority of the testers were older family members/friends family members who either have some form of visual impairment and in one case actually suffer from dementia.

 ## Bugs-